HenrikEckermann/website/mysite/main/templates/stats/linear_regression/linear_r.md

 > b) Fit some other models, including beauty and also other input variables.
 Consider at least one model with interactions.
 For each model, state what the predictors are, and what the inputs are (see Section 2.1), and explain the meaning of each of its coefficients.

 > c) Fit regression models predicting evaluations given many of the inputs in the dataset.
-Consider interac- tions, combinations of predictors, and transformations, as appropriate.
+Consider interactions, combinations of predictors, and transformations, as appropriate.
 Consider several models, discuss in detail the final model that you choose, and also explain why you chose it rather than the others you had considered.

 NOTE: Unfortunately, I do not know the meaning of many variables in the dataset.
 For the purpose of exercising, I think it is fine if I pick the ones where I know what was measured.
 I restrict my analysis to the following variables: